mirovarga/litepub/README.md

 directory.
 It also copies all accompanying files (and directories) from the `templates` directory to the `www` directory.

-> The generated HTML files' names are created by slugifying the post title and adding the `html` extension.
-For example, a post with the *Building an Event Store in Node.js* title is generated to the `building-an-event-store-in-node-js.html` file.
+> The generated HTML file names are created by slugifying the post title (or the tag name when generating tag pages) and adding the `html` extension.
+For example, a post with the *How I Switched from Java to JavaScript* title is generated to the `how-i-switched-from-java-to-javascript.html` file.

 ### Serving a Blog